Skip to main content

 This blueprint, developed by SuretyScience™, describes an optimized operating model that enables the Surety industry to achieve full automation and take advantage of the power of Artificial Intelligence.
 It outlines each crucial component, offers structured solutions, and fosters collaboration among the key contributors essential for success.
 Unlike previous initiatives that focused on theory or incremental improvements, the Surety Blueprint is outcome-driven roadmap that aligns processes, technology, and stakeholders.

-Before Sureties can unlock the full potential of Agentic AI, three critical steps are required.
+Before the Surety industry can unlock the full potential of Agentic AI, three critical steps are required.

-1. Implement standardized data frameworks like XBRL® and ACORD® coupled with uniform data sets from evergreened Bond Classifications, Obligee and Writing Company databases.
+1. Implement standardized data frameworks like XBRL® and ACORD® coupled with uniform data sets from reliable, accurate, evergreened data sources including Bond Classifications, Obligee and Carriers/Writing Companies

-2. Modernize processes to enable Robotic Process Automation (RPA), reducing manual effort and improving operational efficiency and resiliency.
+2. Modernize processes and systems to enable Robotic Process Automation (RPA), reducing manual effort and improving operational efficiency and resiliency.

 3. Catalog underwriting rules and capture decisions in AI consumable formats that accelerate accurate Machine Learning, ultimately resulting in Decision Intelligence Systems that dramatically increases decision speed and efficiency while reducing overhead costs and risk.